-The Multipurpose Activity Center (MAC) will open to students and College employees Mondays through Saturdays, 8 a.m. to 3 p.m.
+Update 3/4/2022: The Multipurpose Activity Center (MAC) will expand its hours.
+Effective March 21, 2022, the MAC will be open to students and College employees Monday through Friday, 8 a.m. to 8 p.m., and Saturdays 8 a.m. to 4 p.m.
+The MAC is closed on Sundays.
 Students and employees utilizing the MAC must adhere to the following mitigation guidelines:

-- Students and employees must swipe their Thaddeus Stevens College ID card each time they enter the MAC; - Access to the MAC will only be permitted between the hours of 8 a.m. and 3 p.m., Mondays through Saturdays; - Students and employees must sign the contact tracing book as they enter and leave the MAC, noting their time in and time out; - Masks are required at ALL times in the entire building, including on the basketball courts.
-Bandanas, handkerchiefs, and gaiters are not permitted substitutes for a mask; - No coats, backpacks, gym bags, etc., are permitted in the Fitness Room.
+- Students and employees must swipe their Thaddeus Stevens College ID card each time they enter the MAC; - Based on CDC guidelines, while Lancaster County remains in the "Green" (low) level, masking is optional for all for all students, faculty, and staff.
+However, if Lancaster County moves to the Yellow (medium) or Orange (high) level, the guidelines for operating at those levels will be implemented, including mandated masking indoors if the county is deemed to be at an "Orange" (high) level in the future.
+At this time, masking is optional in the MAC. - No coats, backpacks, gym bags, etc., are permitted in the Fitness Room.
 Students and employees may use the hooks located near the racquetball courts, or they may bring a personal lock and store personal belongings in a locker in the locker room.
-All personal items and the lock must be removed when leaving the MAC after using the facility each day; - Students and employees must exit the MAC by 3 p.m. - Anyone found not following the above guidelines will be asked to leave immediately and may lose MAC access privileges.
+All personal items and the lock must be removed when leaving the MAC after using the facility each day; - Update 2/10/2022: Intramural sports will resume.